I Want to Preserve Physical Evidence

-Law enforcement will store the kit for a minimum of five years.
-In Illinois, if you are under the age of 18 at the time of the assault, the evidence must be stored until your 23rd birthday.
+Law enforcement will store the kit for a minimum of ten years.
+In Illinois, if you are under the age of 18 at the time of the assault, the evidence must be stored until your 28th birthday.

 Hospitals in Illinois are required to notify the local police department that treatment has been given to a sexual assault survivor.
 However, you are not required to speak with the police but may do so if you wish.

 No. You can have evidence collected and preserved without deciding to move forward with the police.
-The evidence can be stored for a minimum of five years or until your 23rd birthday if you are under 18 at the time of the assault in Illinois.
-This means that from the date of the exam, you have five years to decide if you want the evidence tested.
-You have more time to decide whether you want to move forward with criminal prosecution, according to the statute of limitations.
-The statute of limitations depends on the age you are when the assault occurs, the state where the assault took place, and the type of assault.
-We recognize that this can be very confusing.
+The evidence can be stored for a minimum of ten years or until your 28th birthday if you are under 18 at the time of the assault in Illinois.
+This means that from the date of the exam, you have ten years to decide if you want the evidence tested.
+There is no statue of limitations on filing a police report for sexual assault in Illinois.
 For more information, consider reaching out to a legal advocate.

 All costs for medical services for survivors of sexual assault that are related to the assault are free and covered under Illinois law.
 If you are charged for the exam, immediately contact Resilience (formerly RVA).